 Paris Was Ours: 32 writers reflect on the city of light, Penelope Rowlands, ed.
 (Algonquin of Chapel Hill) Who isn’t drawn to Paris – a place unchallenged, according to writer Marcelle Clements, as “the world capital of memory and desire.”
 Here is a multifaceted portrait by writers from North America, the Middle East and European locales who discovered that Paris is more complex, more beloved and sometimes reviled, than a lover.
 Savor the places and detail of these 32 reminiscences, half of which appear for the first time.
-Review in the Courier-Journal.
 Book web site.

 Ernest Hemingway’s A Moveable Feast (Scribner) existed in two versions: the fragments he wrote about his life as an expat writer in the Paris of the 1920s and the redacted version that Mary Hemingway (wife # 4) published in 1964, three years after the writer’s death by suicide.